THE PLANNER

 Others Find You Rigid

 Partners, friends, family say you are too strict with money.
 You think they are too careless.
-The truth is probably somewhere between.
+The honest answer is probably somewhere between.

 Language You Might Use